bittorf/measure_time-to-first-byte_TTFB/README.md

 # Question:

-_how much time does my application server need
+_how much time does my application server need from
- from request till outputting the first answer byte,
+ getting the request till outputting the first answer
- regardless of network conditions?_
+ byte, regardless of the network conditions?_

 # Setup of appserver and box explained
 ```